 Bringing International Talent through the IAESTE Program

-Dr. Yang has been working with IAESTE interns for the past 10 years.
+Dr. Cai has been working with IAESTE interns for the past 10 years.
 Every year, he brings in interns from different parts of the world to work on various projects.
 He commented that most of the talent comes from European technical universities:

 “These universities have great reputation and training and their graduates help us in building diverse teams that can be productive and deliver the work we want.
 Students and participants from western Europe have a brilliant work ethic.”